Who is Coro Health and Its Impact on Senior Living

 Coro Health was created from purpose, mission, and mindfulness to provide residents and care staff of senior living communities with clinically proven non-pharmacological treatment alternatives.
 It addresses two critical issues across Independent Living, Assisted Living, & Memory Care.

 If you have spent time within long-term care, you already understand the need for outcome-based, therapeutic music that supports an individual’s mental and physical wellbeing.
 Yet music therapists are in short supply and extremely costly.
 Furthermore, the radio and streaming services play songs based on popularity with no clinical or therapeutic foundation for song structure and order

 Although every community would love to have a Music Therapist on staff, the reality is they are in short supply and can be outside of budgetary constraints.
-Therefore, a less expensive option that provides music programming specifically designed for its clinical benefits, is a great option to consider.
+Therefore, a less expensive option that provides music programming specifically designed for its clinical benefits for older adults, is a great option to consider.

 #2 Residents’ Require Spiritual Support

 Seniors in healthcare settings are often displaced from their spiritual support system.
-This can leave them feeling a bit isolated.
+This can leave older adults feeling a bit isolated.
 There’s little doubt that this phenomenon has only been exacerbated by COVID-19.

 If they want to hear a spiritual message or reading, they must independently find radio programs and monitor play schedules.
 If they have access to streaming services they must seek content that is relevant to their current situation.
 Traditional faith-based app services tend to appeal to younger generations and current events.
 This may not be what an individual is seeking based on their current circumstances in their journey of life.

-Simply put, long-term care residents deserve meaningful spiritual support options they can easily access and control.
+Simply put, senior living residents deserve meaningful spiritual support options they can easily access and control.
 Offering music therapy may have a positive effect on those living in a senior care facility.